Garage door opener: Types

+These openers typically feature two tines that slide into a drum wheel within the roller door mechanism, engaging to smoothly lift or lower the door.

 Remote control

 The first wireless garage door openers were invented and developed by two US inventors at the same time, one in Illinois and the other in Washington state, around 1930.
 They were unknown to each other.

 The first garage door opener remote controls were simple and consisted of a simple transmitter (the remote) and receiver which controlled the opener mechanism.
 The transmitter would transmit on a designated frequency; the receiver would listen for the radio signal, then open or close the garage, depending on the door position.
 The basic concept of this can be traced back to World War II.
 This type of system was used to detonate remote bombs.
 While novel at the time, the technology ran its course when garage door openers became popular.
 While the garage door remote control transmitter is low power and has limited range, its signal can be received by other, nearby, garage door openers.
-When two neighbors had garage door openers, then opening one garage door might open the neighbor’s garage door as well.
+When two neighbors had garage door openers, then opening one garage door might open the neighbor's garage door as well.

 The second stage of the wireless garage door opener system solved the opening-the-neighbor's-garage-door problem.
 The remote controls on these systems transmitted a digital code, and the receiver in the garage responded only to that code.
 The codes were typically set by eight to twelve DIP switches on the receiver and transmitter, so they allowed for 2^{8} = 256 to 2^{12} = 4,096 different codes.
 As long as neighbors used different codes, they would not open each other's garage doors.
 The intent of these systems was to avoid interference with nearby garage doors; the systems were not designed with security in mind.
 Intruders were able to defeat the security of these systems and gain entry to the garage and the house.
 The number of codes was small enough that even an unsophisticated intruder with a compatible remote control transmitter could just start transmitting all possible codes until he found one that opened the door.
 More sophisticated intruders could acquire a black box master key that automatically transmitted every possible code in a short time.
 An even more sophisticated method is known as a replay attack.
 The attacker would use a code grabber, which has a receiver that captures the remote's digital code and can retransmit that digital code at a later time.
 The attacker with a code grabber would wait nearby for the homeowner to use his remote, capture the code, and then replay the code to open the door when the homeowner was gone.
 Multicode openers became unpopular in areas where security was important, but due to their ease of programming, such openers are often used to operate such things as the gates in gated apartment complexes.